luizpvas/functuts/priv/tutorials/en/02-the-simplest-yet-useful-elm-component.md

     }
 ```

-Wel... maybe, but I don't like putting it in the model because it's pretty much a static list, a constant.
+Well... maybe, but I don't like putting it in the model because it's pretty much a static list, a constant.
 Here's a rule of thumb for deciding if we should store it in the model:

 -   Does it change over time?
 If so, the only way to update data in Elm is if it lives in the model.
 -   Does the component load with different arguments?
-If it is an initialization argument it must also live in the model.
+An initialization argument must also live in the model.

 Another way to think about this is if we were modeling a relational database.
 Would we create a "colors" table to store the list of possible colors as records?
 I would rather put it in code, maybe directly in the view code.
 With this in mind, let's declare a static list of colors outside of our Model.